citp/privacy-policy-historical/m/mb/mbs/mbsdirect.net.md

   13. ### Contacting Us

-If you have any questions or comments concerning this Privacy Policy, please contact MBS Customer Service at (800) 325-3252 or at [vb@mbsdirect.net](mailto:vb@mbsdirect.net "Contact MBS Customer Service via email").
+If you have any questions or comments concerning this Privacy Policy, please contact MBS Customer Service at (800) 325-3252 or at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#a7d1c5e7cac5d4c3ced5c2c4d389c9c2d3 "Contact MBS Customer Service via email").